mmerickel/oidc-reissuer/README.md

 ### upstream_issuer

-The upstream issuer should be a valid issuer that supports OIDC Discovery.
+The issuer will be validated on upstream tokens.

 For example, `https://gitlab.com`.

+### upstream_jwks_uri

+The URI where the JWKS can be loaded from to verify upstream tokens.

+### upstream_jwks_cache_max_age

+The number of seconds to store the upstream JWKS in memory before requesting an updated copy for future requests.
+This must be greater than 0.

+Default: `300`.

+### upstream_timeout

+The number of seconds to wait before failing to access the upstream endpoints.

+Default: `30`.

 ### upstream_jwks_file

-If the upstream issuer does not support OIDC Discovery then it is possible to self-host the JWKS file within the `oidc-reissuer`.
+If the upstream JWKS URI is not accessible then it is possible to self-host the JWKS file within the `oidc-reissuer`.
+If set, this setting will be used instead of loading the JWKS from the `upstream_jwks_uri` setting.

 ### clone_upstream_claims